muhmmadsharjeel/UrduLemmatizationSystem/README.md

 # UrduLemmatizationSystem
-Components and code for Urdu Lemmatization System paper
+This repository contains components and code for <b>Urdu Lemmatization System</b>

+We have uploaded sample files for Most Frequent Words List, Exceptional Words List and list of lemmatization rules for Urdu language.
+The complete files along with the code will be available here once the paper gets accepted.